 Whether you make Sweet Zucchini Muffins like here with Chocolate or Savory Zucchini Muffins like my Goats Cheese Zucchini Muffins, they always turn out like great little treat that are easy to pack in a lunchbox or enjoy on the go!

-Hidden Veggies Chocolate Muffins Ingredients
+Zucchini Chocolate Muffins Ingredients

 The more important ingredients here are the obvious ones: the Chocolate and the Zucchini.
 Chocolate is added in two ways: with Cacao Powder and with chunks of Dark Chocolate.
 The chopped Dark Chocolate will bring that deliciously gooey melted chocolate touch these muffins need!